-An incredibly useful book on how to make better decisions, set more precise goals and solve problems more effectively.
-I took far too many notes on this one, so here are my notes just from part 2, "Life Principles".
+An incredibly useful book on how to make better decisions, set more precise goals, and solve problems more effectively.
+These are my notes just from part 2, "Life Principles".

 There is nothing more important than understanding how reality works and how to deal with it.